Tigrayans: Regional dishes and drinks

 A notable feature of Tigrayan food culture is the production of traditional fermented beverages.
 The most widespread is Siwa (ሰዋ), a home-brewed beer made from barley or other grains, flavored with dried leaves of the gesho plant used for bittering and fermentation.
 Siwa is typically brewed in large clay vessels and served at social gatherings, weddings, and holidays, where it plays an important role in hospitality and community bonding.
 Other beverages include tej (honey wine), often consumed during festive occasions, and arak’i (grain- or fruit-based distilled liquor).

-Tigrayans vs. Tigrinya people: what's the difference?
+Relationship between the Tigrayans and the Biher-Tigrinya

 Despite various attempts to deny the close kinship between the Tigrayans of northern Ethiopia and the Tigrinya people (ብሄረ ትግርኛ) of central highland Eritrea, most historians, linguists, and anthropologists regard them as parts of a single ethnolinguistic group whose settlement spans the Eritrean–Tigrayan plateau.
 Both groups speak Tigrinya language, with only minor dialectal variation and full mutual intelligibility, and share a largely continuous cultural heritage rooted in highland society since at least the late Aksumite period.